jordles/Per-Scholas-Assignment-Resume-Template-307/readme.md

 # Resume Template (Per Scholas 307.4)

 This is a resume template.
+The design is similar to the assignment template, but I made some modifications.

 Full Demo Here

 ## Improvements